MicrosoftDocs/Viva/Viva/engage/manage-security-and-compliance/security-and-compliance.md

 ### Q: What endpoints need to be reachable for Viva Engage users?

-A: As of October 22, 2018, all Viva Engage users need to be able to access *.yammer.com.
-We recommend that you don't control access through a list of IP address ranges since they can change and create access problems for users.
+A: As of October 22, 2018, all Viva Engage users need to be able to access **yammer.com**.
+We recommend against using a list of IP address ranges to control access since they can change and create access problems for users.
 For information about the October 2018 change, see [Using hard-coded IP addresses isn't recommended](https://techcommunity.microsoft.com/t5/Yammer-Blog/Using-hard-coded-IP-addresses-for-Yammer-is-not-recommended/ba-p/276592).

 For complete Office 365 URL and IP address ranges info, see [Office 365 endpoints](/office365/enterprise/office-365-endpoints).